RodrigoRosmaninho/selfhosted-overleaf-backup/README.md

 #### BACKUP_OVERWRITE
 When set to "true", the backup tool overwrites previous files on each successful backup.

-When set to false, a subfolder is created for each backup operation, thus safeguarding previous files.
+When set to "false", a subfolder is created for each backup operation, thus safeguarding previous files.

 ![screenshot](screenshot.png)